Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Conclusion

 According to a recent survey~\cite{Hammi2022-eb}, zk-PoDI fully fulfills all the requirements regarding a practical Sybil-resistance pseudonym system. zk-PoDI features zero latency, moderate computation overhead, and negligible communication cost.
 More importantly, it is designed to work independently and statelessly.
 It does not rely on a particular design of the underlying pseudonym system, does not rely on extra knowledge about the environment, the historical behavior of other vehicles, or any sort of assistance from the infrastructure.
 These features make the zk-PoDI very distinctive compared to the existing works and we believe that it is not far from being integrated into the C-ITS system.

 However, we admit that the evaluation in a realistic environment is necessary, to verify the protocol itself, and its overall impact on the system.
-Therefore, in the future, we will implement the zk-PoDI in the Flowsim~\cite{Tao2023-oe}, with multiple pseudonym implementations and integration with different C-ITS applications.
+Therefore, in the future, we will implement the zk-PoDI in the Flowsim simulation platform~\cite{Tao2023-oe}, with multiple pseudonym implementations and integration with different C-ITS applications, and evaluate it in a city-scale realistic environment.